refinedev/refine/documentation/docs/packages/tanstack-table/use-table/index.md

 ### `pagination.pageSize`

-> Default: `10`

 Sets the initial value of the page size.
+Default value is `10`.

 ```tsx
 useTable({